lomirus/gtk-qq/README.md

 | ![Light Mode Screenshot](./docs/light.png) | ![Dark Mode Screenshot](./docs/dark.png) |

 > **Note**
-> - These screenshots do not represent the final UI.
+>
-> - The chatting function is not implemented yet.
+> The two screenshots have been a little outdated.
+The UI now has been adjusted and improved compared to them.

 ## Run & Build